 \subsection{Structure and Notation}

 The article is structured as follows: In the remainder of this introduction we define the relativistic Nelson model studied here and take a first glance at our Feynman--Kac formula, as its thorough presentation is somewhat lengthy.
 Precise statements of our results on the Feynman--Kac formula, ergodicity, as well as bounds on and asymptotics of the minimal energy can be found in \cref{secmainres}.
-In \cref{sec:basicproc} we discuss some basic stochastic processes contributing to our Feynman--Kac integrands and in particular to the analogue of Feynman's complex action.
+In \cref{sec:FK} we prove the Feynman--Kac formula, relying on a number of properties of our Feynman--Kac semigroups as well as an integral equation satisfied by the Fock space operator part of the Feynman--Kac integrands with ultraviolet cutoff.
+It is not difficult to verify the latter integral equation, whence this is done first in \cref{sec:WUVinteq}.
+Establishing all required results on the semigroups is the objective of the successional three sections: In \cref{sec:basicproc} we provide technical results on the two main contributions to the analogue of Feynman's complex action in our model, an effective interaction potential and a martingale part.
 The full complex action is studied in \cref{sec:complex}; the bounds derived therein will eventually imply our lower bounds on the minimal energy.
-In \cref{sec:FKInt} we then treat the full integrands in the Feynman--Kac formula and prove Markov, semigroup and continuity properties as well as weighted $L^p$ to $L^q$ bounds. \cref{sec:FK} is devoted to proving the Feynman--Kac formula.
-In the final \cref{sec:upbound} we prove the upper bounds on the minimal energy.
-The main text is followed by three appendices respectively dealing with the relativistic Kato class, a corollary of an exponential tail estimate for L\'{e}vy type stochastic integrals due to Applebaum and Siakalli \cite{Applebaum.2009,Siakalli.2019} and bounds on the free relativistic semigroup.
+In \cref{sec:FKInt} we then treat the full integrands in the Feynman--Kac formula and prove Markov, semigroup and continuity properties as well as weighted $L^p$ to $L^q$ bounds.
+The final \cref{sec:upbound} is devoted to proving upper bounds on the minimal energy.
+The main text is followed by four appendices respectively dealing with the relativistic Kato class, basic integral processes attaining values in the one-boson Hilbert space, a corollary of an exponential tail estimate for L\'{e}vy type stochastic integrals due to Applebaum and Siakalli \cite{Applebaum.2009,Siakalli.2019} and bounds on the free relativistic semigroup.

-Let us fix some general notational conventions: \begin{itemize} \item The characteristic function of a set $M\subset \RR^\nu$, $\nu\in\NN$ is denoted by $\chi_M$. \item The two-dimensional open ball of radius $r>0$ about $0$ is denoted as
+Let us fix some general notational conventions: \begin{itemize} \item The characteristic function of a set $M\subset \RR^n$, $n\in\NN$, is denoted by $\chi_M$. \item The two-dimensional open ball of radius $r>0$ about $0$ is denoted as